gtesei/fast-furious/README.md

    	pred_train = (probs_train > thr);
    	pred_train = (probs_test > thr);
     ```
 * for **tuning parameters (on classification problems)** (degree of polynomial trasformation, regularization parameter) by cross-validation use the ```findOptPAndLambdaRegLog``` function.
-E.g. this is the code for finding the best degree of polynomial trasformation, the best regularization parameter, using cross validation on a regression problem on a train set and test set already scaled. **Best parameters are found for metrics F1, precision, recall**.
+E.g. this is the code for finding the best degree of polynomial trasformation, the best regularization parameter, using cross validation on a train set and test set already scaled. **Best parameters are found for metrics F1, precision, recall**.

     ```
     [p_opt_recall,lambda_opt_recall,p_opt_accuracy,lambda_opt_accuracy,p_opt_precision,lambda_opt_precision,p_opt_F1,lambda_opt_F1,grid] = ...